What We Know About the Russell Brand Rape Allegations

 “Amidst this litany of astonishing, rather baroque attacks are some very serious allegations that I absolutely refute,” he said.
 He added, “As I’ve written about extensively in my books, I was very, very promiscuous.
 Now during that time of promiscuity, the relationships I had were absolutely, always consensual.
 I was always transparent about that then — almost too transparent.
 And I’m being transparent about it now as well.
 And to see that transparency metastasized into something criminal that I absolutely deny makes me question: is there another agenda at play?”
 He seems to have been suggesting the media has a vendetta against him because he frequently shares videos criticizing news publications.

-Brand has been on tour, and, according to the BBC, he alluded to the allegations during a Friday-night show but again did not go into detail.
+Brand has been on tour, and, according to the BBC, he alluded to the allegations during a show hours after the report but again did not go into detail.
 Instead, he simply told the audience there were things he wanted to talk to them about but couldn’t.
 He received a minutes-long standing ovation after the show.

 Media, production, and other companies Brand has worked with are cutting ties.